JuliaCon/www.juliacon.org/2022/prize.md

 ## 2022 Community Prize Winners:

-### Morten Piibeleht, Michael Hatherly, Frederick Ekre, and Mauro Werner
+### Morten Piibeleht, Michael Hatherly, Fredrik Ekre, and Mauro Werder
 For their work on Documenter.jl and its ecosystem.

 ### Frames White